Phillnes/CISC-187/Activities/Activity-3.md

 ## Question 3

 The function listed on the question represents modifying an array's contents, one step, and then making a result based on the array's length.
-This
+It would take N steps to double the array's elements, then N-1 steps to take a number and add it to the previous one, the -1 is as the first step would be already taking two of the numbers in the array.
+The result is 2N-1, and in Big O notation, this is O(N).

 ## Question 4